Some of the offers on this page may have expired.

 Bankrate’s guide to the best secured credit cards

 A secured credit card is a type of card backed by collateral, usually in the form of a deposit from the cardholder.
 The typical consumer who gets a secured card has no credit history or a low credit score, but the deposit makes a secured card easier to qualify for.
 You might have an opportunity to upgrade to an unsecured card with no deposit if you use the secured card responsibly.

 As an alternative to paying a security deposit, some products give you access to a secured credit card after you establish your creditworthiness through a credit-building account that involves gradually paying off a small installment loan.

 A secured credit card can be more than just a convenient way to make your everyday purchases.
 It can also give you an opportunity to establish or rebuild credit.
 Whether you need to build your credit history or get back on track financially, responsible use of a secured credit card could provide a starting point.

-Check out the expert advice and informative reviews on this page to get a head start on your personal finance comeback of 2020.
+Check out the expert advice and recommendations on this page to get the information you need to know.